goingnowhere/malfare-protocols/protocols/en/007/index.md

 007 Operatives will:

- * be in-good standing with the community;
+ * Be in-good standing with the community;
+ * Be indemnified for their actions whilst on duty, by Nowhere (Europe) Ltd.;
- * be experienced (three or more years) participants;
+ * Be experienced (three or more years) participants;
- * have served as a lead in the past for greater than three years;
+ * Have served as a lead in the past for greater than three years;
- * be as objective as possible, without being emotional;
+ * Be as objective as possible, without being emotional;
+ * Put aside religious, conscientious, and personal ethical views whilst on-duty;
- * have demonstrated, at Nowhere, the able to quickly form rational, logical, evidence-based decisions objectively, putting the longer-term needs of the event, ahead of anything else;
+ * Have demonstrated, at Nowhere, the able to quickly form rational, logical, evidence-based decisions objectively, putting the longer-term needs of the event, ahead of anything else;
- * need to recuse themselves if they are involved in situations;
+ * Need to recuse themselves if they are involved in situations;
- * act in good faith;
+ * Act in good faith;
- * representative (as a body) of the Nowhere community as a whole;
+ * Be loosely representative (collectively) of the Nowhere community;
- * be empowered by the community, to act on behalf of the community;
+ * Be empowered by the community, to act on behalf of the community;
- * be able to self-nominate themselves, if they feel they meet these criteria subject to the timelines published by Malfare from time to time;
+ * Be able to self-nominate themselves, if they feel they meet these criteria subject to the timelines published by Malfare from time to time;
+ * need to make decisions that are equitable for participants and the event.

+## Actions

+### Evictions
+If it's felt that a person needs to be evicted from the event, the convened trio will decide.

+All three must agree.

+### Calling the police
+Various events per our protocols already require calling the police; this protocol does not change that.
+In some situations, it may be the judgement call of the convened trio to request that the police assist us.

+Two-thirds majority is required for action to take place.

+### Requesting medical attention

+Two-thirds majority, although ideally it will be a decision all three are content to make.

+### Authorising use of restraint

+Two-thirds majority, although ideally it will be a decision all three are content to make.